skip to content

 16. Have you decided what files to upload?

-Upload the data files that support your research findings (e.g. associated with a journal article) or your research project, or elements of your project (e.g. as a standalone dataset).
-Datasets must be well-organised and well-documented to maximise understanding and reuse potential.
+Upload the data files that support your research findings (e.g. associated with a journal article) or your research project, or elements of your project (e.g. as a standalone research output).
+Data files must be well-organised and well-documented to maximise understanding and reuse potential.

 More detailed information:

-• Your dataset can be comprised of files that support the research findings reported in the associated publication(s) or it can be a standalone dataset not linked to a specific publication.
+• Your research output can be comprised of files that support the research findings reported in the associated publication(s) or it can be a standalone research output not linked to a specific publication.

 • If applicable, you may include raw data as well as the corresponding processed data.